webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 - **Mesh**
   - all nodes connect to each other.
 No single point of failure in network.
   - redundancy, load balancing, fault-tolerance.
-  - WANs, wifi use this topology.
+  - WANs, wifi, IoT use this topology.
 - **Star/hub-and-spoke**
   - Star topology: most common. hub or switch in center.
+LAN only.
+  - Hub-and-Spoke: same as Star, but distance is over WAN.
 - **Bus**
   - single line of devices connected together by one shared network cable terminated on each end.
   - coaxial cable, Thinnet.
   - not fault tolerant.
 - **Ring**
   - Each node connects to exactly two other nodes.
 Each device will have a 'ring in' and 'ring out' port.
+  - Token passed to each node enables talking on network.
   - MAN's, WAN's use them.
     - dual-rings, built-in fault tolerance.
       - If line is severed, the two devices on each side of sever will 'see' it and send communication back the other direction till it reaches destination.
 - **Hybrid**
   - more than one topology combined together.
 - **Network types and characteristics**
-  - **Peer-to-peer**
+  - **Peer-to-peer (P2P)**
+    - two or more PCs are connected and share resources without going through a separate server.
-    - Peer-to-Peer (P2P): no designated client-server.
-Both act as client-server.
-Bitcoin, Tor, windows 'workgroup'.
+    - no designated client-server.
+Both act as client-server. residential networks.
+    - Bitcoin, Tor, windows 'workgroup'.
     - easy to deploy, low cost.
     - difficult: to secure, administer.
   - **Client-server**
     - distinct client, server. client needs data. server sends data.
+Business and enterprise networks.
     - Pros: performance, administration
     - Cons: cost, complexity
   - **Local area network (LAN)**
-    - slower than wifi/ethernet, then probably not communicating over LAN.
+    - a series of computers linked together to form a network with private addressing.
   - **Metropolitan area network (MAN)**
-    - Metro Ethernet.
+    - Metro Ethernet(City).
+Larger than single building LAN, but located within a single geographic area.
+    - smaller than a WAN.
   - **Wide area network (WAN)**
-    - slower throuput than LAN.
+    - remote networks(office, data center, cloud) to form one logical network.
+Largest of networks.
   - **Wireless local area network (WLAN)**
-    - 802.11
+    - 802.11. series of computers linked together to form a network with private addressing based on radio transmission rather than wired connections.
   - **Personal area network (PAN)**
-    - bluetooth, IR, NFC.
+    - connects electronic devices within a users immediate area. bluetooth, IR, NFC. automobile, headphones.
-    - automobile, headphones.
   - **Campus area network (CAN)**
-    - multiple buildings, fiber.
+    - multiple buildings, fiber. typically used within educational or corporate campus.
+Smaller than MAN.
   - **Storage area network (SAN)**
     - NAS: Network Attached Storage. file-level access. must change whole file to make changes.
     - SAN: block-level access. large file can just change one block of data.
 Efficient read write.
+      - similar to harddrive on PC.
       - dedicated network: high bandwidth needed.

 | Network | Max Distance                     |
 | ------- | -------------------------------- |